shouse/awesome-hyperloop-titanium/iOS/README.md

        end
    end
 ```
-I'm not an expert in Podfiles or XCode build settings, but you can see the power of manipulating build settings on targets
+You can see the power of manipulating build settings on targets, especially if you come from
+ a native iOS development background

 So now back in Ti world, how do we get access to these frameworks?
-The documentation says to put the framework(s) in `/app/platform/ios`
+The documentation says to put the framework(s) in `/app/platform/ios`.
+Although

 ## Other Alternatives
 If you can't get the Pod working, maybe [make it into a framework](https://github.com/CocoaPods/cocoapods-packager) and use that.